 Keep in mind that 1 kilogram equals 2.2 pounds.
 So, for example, a 140-pound person should eat about 51 grams of protein each day.
 But some people will need more.

-"If you're very physically active or you're an athlete or you're working out on a regular basis, that'll increase to 1.2 to 1.7 grams of protein per kilogram," Galvin says.
+"If you're very physically active, you're an athlete or you're working out on a regular basis, that'll increase to 1.2 to 1.7 grams of protein per kilogram," Galvin says.
 "Sometimes it's even higher, like if someone's a professional athlete.
 There's a range."

 How high you can go safely is a different story, and there's no agreed-upon limit.
 "It's very dependent on the size of the patient, how much exercise that person is doing and how much muscle mass that person has," Dr. Buchin says.